AdobeDocs/experience-manager-cloud-service.zh-Hans/help/assets/add-assets.md

    {
    }
    |
    /         It is used for split folder in cloud storage and is pre-handled, no conversion here.
    \         Not allowed in Azure, allowed in AWS.
    \t
+   space     It is the space character.
    ```

 <!--